 Treatment

-Accurate diagnostics are essential to correctly assess your hip symptoms and treat them accordingly.
-The orthopedic examination proceeds as follows:
+An accurate diagnosis is crucial to correctly classify your hip complaints and treat them accordingly.
+The orthopaedic examination proceeds as follows:

-• Medical history: When do the symptoms occur?
-Load-dependent?
+- Anamnesis: When do the complaints occur?
+Dependent on exertion?
 At rest?
 As groin pain?

-• Physical examination: Assessment of mobility, pain points, muscular tension patterns, and functional tests of the hip.
+- Physical examination: Assessment of mobility, pain points, muscular tension, and functional tests of the hip.

-• Imaging: X-ray to assess joint space and degree of osteoarthritis, ultrasound to visualize tendons and bursae, MRI in case of suspected structural issues – if necessary
+- Imaging: X-ray to assess joint space and degree of arthritis, ultrasound to visualise tendons and bursae, MRI in case of structural suspicion – if necessary

 Treatment Methods for Hip Pain